-Claire Catenaccio is an Assistant Professor of Classical Studies at Duke University.
+Claire Catenaccio is an Assistant Professor in the Department of Classics at Georgetown University.
 She received her A.B. in Classics from Harvard University in 2007, her M.Phil. in Classics from Oxford University in 2009, and her Ph.D. in Classics from Columbia University in 2017.
 Her primary field of research is ancient drama, focusing at present on the role of solo actor's song (monody) in the tragedies of Euripides.She has published articles on the significance of lamed figures in Greek mythology, on the use of masks in Attic tragedy, on the imagery of dreams in Aeschylus' Oresteia, and on singing actors in Sophocles' Trachiniae.
 As a director, dramaturge, translator, and actress, she has worked extensively with modern stagings of ancient plays, and she loves bringing Greek and Latin poetry to life through performance!

 Joseph Conlon has a BA from Reed College and a Ph.D. from Princeton University.
-He has taught in various Paideia programs since 2011, including LGiG, LLiR, and LLiR(HS), and also teaches Sanskrit through Telepaideia.
-He currently holds a postdoctoral fellowship with Paideia and is creating digital resources for learning Latin and Ancient Greek, including a Latin high school textbook.
+He has taught in various Paideia programs since 2011, including LGiG, LLiR, and LLiR(HS), and also sometimes teaches Sanskrit through Telepaideia.
 He is interested in language pedagogy, theories of language acquisition, historical linguistics, Homer, Plato, and Plautus.

-Richard Hutchins is a PhD candidate in Classics and Classical Philosophy at Princeton University, and is a co-founding instructor of Living Greek in Greece.
+Richard Hutchins is a Visiting Assistant Professor at the University of Miami.
+He received his PhD in Classics and Classical Philosophy at Princeton University, and is a co-founding instructor of Living Greek in Greece.
 He is interested in a wide range of subjects, including the Presocratics, Plato, Aristotle, Epicureanism, Stoicism, Thoreau, and Emerson.
 His research focuses on the concept of nature in Classical Philosophy, and specifically on the ecology of plants, animals, and humans in Lucretius' De rerum natura.
 His publications seek to recuperate ancient ecological thought for the needs of the present.
 When not teaching class at LGIG, he can often be found at the café next door to the hotel drinking Greek coffee and engaging in philosophical conversation.

 Christopher Krebs is Associate Professor of Classics at Stanford University.
 He has published widely on many aspects of Roman Literature, especially historiography and its reception.
 His most recent book, Tacitus' Germania from the Roman Empire to the Third Reich (Norton 2011), received the Christian Gauss Award and has been translated into six languages.
 He is currently preparing a commentary on Book 7 of Caesar's Bellum Gallicum as well as co-editing The Cambridge Companion to Caesar with Luca Grillo.

-Alex is finishing his PhD in Classics at Princeton University.
+Alex is an Assistant Professor at California State University, Fresno.
+He received his PhD in Classics from Princeton University.
 His interests include late antique Greek literature, ancient rhetoric and literary criticism, and animals in ancient thought.
 His dissertation is on the figure of the philosopher in the epistolary corpus of Synesius of Cyrene.
 He has taught at LGiG since its inception.